nasa/GeneLab-Training/GL4U/RNAseq/June_2022_Educator_Pilot/RNAseq_fastq_to_counts_JN/Example_RNAseq_fastq_to_counts_JN/RNAseq_fastq_to_counts_JN_Answer_Key.md

 1. Are the data for all samples stranded or unstranded?
 	> Stranded

-2. If stranded, what is the orientitation of the reads relative to the reference?
+2. If stranded, what is the orientation of the reads relative to the reference?
 	> Antisense

 ---